eecn/Hyperspectral-Classification/README.md

   * Indian Pines
   * Botswana

-The [Data Fusion Contest 2018 hyperspectral dataset]() is also preconfigured, although users need to download it on the [HSIAL](https://hyperspectral.ee.uh.edu/?page_id=1075) website and store it in the dataset folder under `DFC2018_HSI`.
+~~The `Data Fusion Contest 2018 hyperspectral dataset` is also preconfigured, although users need to download it on the [HSIAL](https://hyperspectral.ee.uh.edu/?page_id=1075) website and store it in the dataset folder under `DFC2018_HSI`.~~

+The original Data Fusion Contest 2018 hyperspectral dataset(DFC2018_HSI) cannot be obtained now, you can try new IGRSS Data  or email me to get the original data.

 An example dataset folder has the following structure:
 ```